adityakumarxd/auto-cashapp-to-litecoin/README.md

 - `stats.json`: Tracks the total number of deals completed and the total amount of deals.
 - `webreceipts.txt`: Tracks receipt IDs to avoid duplication.
 Each receipt ID is stored here once used to ensure it is not reused.
 - `ltc2usd.json`: Automatically updated by the bot with current Litecoin to USD conversion rates.
 Do not modify it manually.

+## Contact
+- **Discord Username**: `akxd`

+If you are interested in purchasing the source code, you are most welcome to DM me on Discord.